xMartin/php-introduction/04_objects_and_classes.md

 Far Far Away
 ```

-We can make this mor convenient by using another "magic method".
+We can make this more convenient by using another "magic method".
 PHP classes have a bunch of special methods that all start with `__` and are executed automatically at certain points, `__construct()` is also one of them.

 This time we will make a `__toString()` method from our `getAsText()`.
 It is called every time when our object is used as if it were a string, for example when we try `echo $my_address;`.